MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/LocalFunctionality/UnitedKingdom/united-kingdom-leaving-eu.md

 Because Intrastat reporting is no longer needed for regular export and import for the UK, you may need to filter or delete such item movements on the **Intrastat Journal** when lines are suggested in the journal.
 To make this easier, we have added a **Location Code** field on the **Intrastat Journal Lines** so you can filter lines based on their **Ship-from** or **Receive-to** location.

 ## <a name="vat-impact-on-moving-goods-in-and-out-of-northern-ireland"></a>VAT Impact on Moving Goods In and Out of Northern Ireland
-If your business has a warehouse in Northern Ireland, goods moved to that location will be subject to VAT as of January 1, 2021.
+If your business has a warehouse in Northern Ireland, goods moved to that location will be subject to VAT as at January 1, 2021.
 When those goods are sold, VAT can be reclaimed.
 This and other scenarios involving the VAT process changes are not supported by standard features in [!INCLUDE[prod_short](../../includes/prod_short.md)].
 Although you may be able to configure [!INCLUDE[prod_short](../../includes/prod_short.md)] for your business, we recommend that you engage your [!INCLUDE[prod_short](../../includes/prod_short.md)] reselling partner to help ensure that your configuration changes are compliant and optimal for the scenarios that are specific to your business.
 Your partner can also refer you to product add-ons that you might need.

 ## <a name="frequently-asked-questions"></a>Frequently Asked Questions